 Held senior management positions with the Jetset travel Consolidated Entity from 1977 to 1995.
 He is regarded as pioneering the introduction of wholesale packaging through distribution access in Australia and overseas, the development of an integrated franchise structure and one of the highest ranking travel brands in Australia in the 1990's.
-He has worked closely with most major airlines, including Qantas, British Airways, Ansett Australia, United Airlines and others over 25 years and is internationally recognised in the travel industry.
+David was Managing Director of Webjet from 1999 to January 2011.

-John Guscic BEc, MBA (Managing Director)

-Former Chief Commercial Officer of GTA (a Travelport company).
+John Guscic BEc, MBA (Managing Director) Former Chief Commercial Officer of GTA (a Travelport company).
 He has been instrumental in identifying and shaping new business ventures; forging strong, strategic relationships and managing both multinational and local customer retention and growth.
 Prior to Travelport, he founded his own successful strategic consultancy advising internet start-ups.
 Prior to his appointment as MD in February 2011, John has been a director of Webjet since 2006.

 Don Clarke LLB (Hons) (Non-Executive Deputy Chairman) Is a partner in the law firm Minter Ellison and has had extensive commercial experience.
 He has been associated with Webjet in his capacity as a senior legal advisor for over 10 years.
-Other current ASX listed company directorships are Circadian Technologies Ltd (since September 2005) and Phosphagenics Limited (since August 2010).